-- 134. The Clean Air Act establishes National Ambient Air Quality Standards ("NAAQS") for pollutants considered to be harmful to human health, including PM{2.5}.
-See 42 U.S.C. §§ 7401 et seq. - 135.
-The primary annual NAAQS for PM{2.5} is 15.0 micrograms per cubic meter average concentration in the ambient air.
+134. The Clean Air Act establishes National Ambient Air Quality Standards ("NAAQS") for pollutants considered to be harmful to human health, including PM2.5.
+See 42 U.S.C. §§ 7401 et seq.

+135. The primary annual NAAQS for $PM{2.5}$ is 15.0 micrograms per cubic meter average concentration in the ambient air.
 40 C.F.R. § 50.13(a).
-This means that the annual mean concentration of PM{2.5} must be less than or equal to 15.0 micrograms per cubic meter.
+This means that the annual mean concentration of $PM{2.5}$ must be less than or equal to 15.0 micrograms per cubic meter.
 Id. § 50.13(b).
-The primary 24-hour NAAQS for PM{2.5} is 35 microgram per cubic meter average concentration in the ambient air.
-Id. § 50.13(a). - 136.
-Neither the Wright Area EIS nor the South Porcupine ROD adequately analyze the degree to which the South Porcupine coal lease will affect annual and 24-hour $PM{2.5}$ concentrations, or the potential impact those concentrations might have. - 137.
-Particularly concerning is the contradictory assertion in one part of the EIS implying that current PM{2.5} concentrations are below NAAQS, while the cumulative effects analysis of the EIS notes that current background PM{2.5} concentrations are exceeding the 24-hour NAAQS and are projected to exceed both the annual and 24-hour NAAQS.
-Compare Final EIS at 3-50 with id. at 4-47. - 138.
-The Wright Area EIS further contradicts itself by disclosing that there are no PM{2.5} monitors in operation at the Black Thunder Mine, or the other mines applying for coal leases under the Wright Area EIS, despite stating that background PM{2.5} concentrations were established based on "[d]ata collected at the Black Thunder Mine."
+The primary 24-hour NAAQS for $PM{2.5}$ is 35 microgram per cubic meter average concentration in the ambient air.
+Id. § 50.13(a).

+136. Neither the Wright Area EIS nor the South Porcupine and North Porcupine RODs adequately analyze the degree to which the South Porcupine and North Porcupine coal leases will affect annual and 24-hour PM2.5 concentrations, or the potential impact those concentrations might have.

+137. Particularly concerning is the contradictory assertion in one part of the EIS implying that current $PM{2.5}$ concentrations are below NAAQS, while the cumulative effects analysis of the EIS notes that current background $PM{2.5}$ concentrations are exceeding the 24-hour NAAQS and are projected to exceed both the annual and 24-hour NAAQS.
+Compare Final EIS at 3-50 with id. at 4-47.

+138. The Wright Area EIS further contradicts itself by disclosing that there are no $PM{2.5}$ monitors in operation at the Black Thunder Mine, or the other mines applying for coal leases under the Wright Area EIS, despite stating that background $PM{2.5}$ concentrations were established based on "[d]ata collected at the Black Thunder Mine."
 See Final EIS at 3-52 to 3-54, 3-50.
-There are only PM10 monitors in operation at the Black Thunder Mine.
+There are only $PM{10}$ monitors in operation at the Black Thunder Mine.
 Id. at 3-51.

-- 139. Simply put, the Wright EIS and South Porcupine ROD fail to analyze the impacts the South Porcupine coal mine would have on both 24-hour and annual $PM{2.5}$ concentrations in the region. - 140.
-Also, as described in paragraphs 163-64 below, the Forest Service failed to analyze impacts to the 24-hour PM{2.5} increments for Class I areas.
+139. Simply put, the Wright EIS and South Porcupine and North Porcupine RODs fail to analyze the impacts the South Porcupine and North Porcupine coal mines would have on both 24-hour and annual PM2.5 concentrations in the region.

+140. Also, as described in paragraphs 163-64 below, the Forest Service failed to analyze impacts to the 24-hour $PM{2.5}$ increments for Class I areas.